namshi/coding-standards/php.md

   }

-  // This strategy implementation is gonna be a lot easier to refactor because you just need to find all the
+  // This strategy implementation will be a lot easier to refactor because you just need to find all the
   // implementors of a given interface interface Strategy
   {